 The Microservice architecture implementation with cloud patterns is explained in this article.
-Usually, the request will send from Client side to gateway and the gateway will pass the request to particular service interface (Repository Pattern).
-Then the interface will pass the request to CQRS pattern, which will return the data from database.
+Usually, the request will send from the Client-side to the gateway and the gateway will pass the request to a particular service interface (Repository Pattern).
+Then the interface will pass the request to the CQRS pattern, which will return the data from the database.
 Before accessing the database it will check the data is available in Cache or not.
-If data is available in Cache, the client request will return from cache.
+If data is available in Cache, the client request will return from the cache.

 The below mentioned are the cloud patterns from Azure:

 - Repository Pattern